National Registration Act 1939: Genealogical significance

-The lack of both the 1931 and 1941 census means that "the Register provides the most complete survey of the population of England and Wales between 1921 and 1951, making it an invaluable resource for family, social and local historians".
-Indeed, prior to the release of records from the 1921 census, the 1939 register was the most-complete detailed record of the population of England and Wales since 1911 to be publicly available.
+The lack of both the 1931 and 1941 censuses means that "the register provides the most complete survey of the population of England and Wales between 1921 and 1951, making it an invaluable resource for family, social and local historians".
+Indeed, between 2010 and the 2022 release of the 1921 census records, the 1939 register was the most complete, detailed, publicly available record of the population of England and Wales after 1911.

-Unlike the decennial censuses, the 1939 Register was designed as a working document for the duration of the war, and it was later used in the foundation of the National Health Service.
-It therefore records individuals born after 1939 as well as subsequent changes of name, notably in the case of single women who married after 1939.
+Unlike the decennial censuses, the 1939 register was designed as a working document for the duration of the war, and it was later used in the foundation of the National Health Service and recorded subsequent changes of name, notably in the case of single women who married after 1939.

+Those born after 1939 were recorded separately and that register has not been released.

 Access to information

 England and Wales

 The original register books relating to England and Wales were collated and maintained by the Central National Registration Office at Southport, Merseyside, and are now held by the Health and Social Care Information Centre (NHS Digital).
 In 2010, the NHS began offering to conduct searches of the registers compiled on 29 September 1939 to members of the public upon payment of a fee, and would provide extracts of the information found so long as it was known that it only concerned people who were no longer living.

-In 2015, The National Archives entered into an agreement under which the original 29 September 1939 registers—as updated by the NHS until 1991—have been scanned, digitised, and made available subject to privacy restrictions on the subscription-based Findmypast and Ancestry.com websites.
-The digital images can also be viewed free-of-charge at the archive's reading rooms in Kew.
+In 2015, The National Archives entered into an agreement under which the original 29 September 1939 registers—as updated by the NHS until 1991—have been scanned, digitised, and made available subject to privacy restrictions on the subscription-based Findmypast website.
+The digital images can also be viewed free-of-charge at The National Archives's reading rooms in Kew.
+For the first four months, from the 2 November 2015 launch, it was accessible on a pay-per-view basis, then it was unlimited access to annual premium subscribers.
+From spring 2018 onwards, it was available via MyHeritage, then Ancestry.com.

 The archive's access project does not, however, include records related to people who were first registered after 29 September 1939, as this information is contained in separate register books that as of November 2022 have not been made available to the public.